publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIV/m__us_usc_t16_s1852.md

                 (iii) state the Secretary’s plans and schedule for actions to achieve a fair and balanced apportionment on the Council for the active participants in any such fishery.

             (C) The Secretary shall appoint the members of each Council from a list of individuals submitted by the Governor of each applicable constituent State.
 A Governor may not submit the names of individuals to the Secretary for appointment unless the Governor has determined that each such individual is qualified under the requirements of subparagraph (A) and unless the Governor has, to the extent practicable, first consulted with representatives of the commercial and recreational fishing interests of the State regarding those individuals.
 Each such list shall include the names and pertinent biographical data of not less than three individuals for each applicable vacancy and shall be accompanied by a statement by the Governor explaining how each such individual meets the requirements of subparagraph (A).
 The Secretary shall review each list submitted by a Governor to ascertain if the individuals on the list are qualified for the vacancy on the basis of such requirements.
 If the Secretary determines that any individual is not qualified, the Secretary shall notify the appropriate Governor of that determination.
 The Governor shall then submit a revised list or resubmit the original list with an additional explanation of the qualifications of the individual in question.
-An individual is not eligible for appointment by the Secretary until that individual complies with the applicable financial disclosure requirements under subsection (k)  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-Probably should be subsection “(j)”. </sup></sup>  of this section.
+An individual is not eligible for appointment by the Secretary until that individual complies with the applicable financial disclosure requirements under subsection (k). <sup>\[2\]</sup>  <sup><sup> 2 See References in Text note below. </sup></sup>

             (D)